asteven/redmine-lifecycle-bot/README.md

 It's inspired by the kubernetes fetja-bot.

 The bot is enabled on a per project basis by adding it's api-key owner as a member.
 It is recommended to use a dedicated user and api-key.

 The bot can then be run once per day from a cronjob.

-It then takes redmine issues in that project through a lifecycle like the following:
+It takes redmine issues in that project through the following lifecycle:

 - after 90 days of inactivity: mark as stale
 - after another 30 days of inactivity: